MobilityLabs/envlint/README.md

 ## Configuration

-Your config file should look something like this if you are using JSON format:
+Your config file should look something like these below.
+JSON Format

 ```
 {